 A withered hooded figure huddles by a fire, somehow constantly obscured by the smoke from the fire, yet still revealing the occasional glimpse of shriveled, raw skin.
 If approached or spoken to, the thing speaks in raspy whispers: “So the Endlings are vomited into Irkalla.
 You may wish to return home…but all of that was a lie anyway.
 Your worlds were merely the hallucinations of my psychic slaves.
 Your dimension is gone, and you are all that remains of it.
 For you, this is the land of no return…” The hooded figure answers no questions and quickly disintegrates, like a sand sculpture being blown away.

 Needs more terse, but gets the point across and doesn’t waste your fucking time.
+What an awesome opening.
 One particular element I like about this adventure is that all characters start without equipment and the adventure is about the PCs using their wits to arm themselves with improvised weaponry.

 The linearity of the whole piece is not to its strength.
-While each encounter can be solved in at least 2 different ways, the passages you take all lead inexorably to the next piece in the conga line, which is a shame.
+While each encounter can be solved in at least 2 different ways, the passages you take all lead inexorably to the next piece in the conga line, which is a regrettable (but it could be rectified).
 In addition, there is a segment in the middle where the characters explore some sort of Giger-esque xenomorph womb-structure with a black slug thing in it and it doesn’t seem to have any purpose to it except disturbing birth imagery.

 Despite its relatively simple structure, Nightmares of the Dead Dreamers lives up to the promises made in the core book both in terms of disturbing psychedelic imagery and unforgiving difficulty, but (crucially) rewards excellence as well as punishing failure.
-There is an entire optional section that can only be unlocked if players were smart enough to gather a series of black gemstones and involves a series of difficult riddles and the possibility of obtaining a disturbing artifact if you pass the (at times admittedly arbitrary riddles, or perhaps my logic is not up to spec).
+There is an entire optional section that can only be unlocked if players were smart enough to gather a series of black gemstones and involves a series of difficult riddles and the possibility of obtaining a disturbing artifact if you pass the (at times admittedly arbitrary ) riddles.

 Our Endlings stumble across the vaguely african village of Makana, which doesn’t appear to be as much of a giant shithole as the rest of Irkalla.
 Lush valleys, blue-grey ocean, a secluded location and a veneration for abhumans (which your PCs are likely to be?).
 Fucking paradise!
 Anyway, they meet Mataweh, village Seer and former Psychic Slave, who claims all of the PCs are her children.
 Uh…sure.
 There is something of a dark side to Mataweh as she uses illusions to lure men to her bed and discards any of her offspring not born with psychic powers but you can’t look a gifthorse in the mouth.